backupbrew/switchbrew/SD Filesystem.md

 moved into "registered".
 These are deleted when the title is launched(?), at that point the directories are already empty.

 No titleIDs are stored in any directories/filenames here.

+All hex IDs(below XXXXXXXX and NcaId) used here are unique per title/content, these are the same for different systems for the same title(s).

 <sub-directory under Contents>
 `└── `<directories with upper-case hex: XXXXXXXX>